pudly/schmopera-hugo/content/articles/the-astonishing-product-glass-handel-at-o18.md

 date = "2018-09-24T20:32:00-04:00"
 lastmod = "2018-09-24T20:33:00-04:00"
 publishDate = "2018-09-24T20:32:00-04:00"
-slug = "the-astonishing-product-glass-handel-at-o18"
-title = "The astonishing product: Glass Handel at O18"
+short_description = "As the audience made their way to seats, there was a rising sense of tension.
+We had been informed at least six times that we would be moved around during this multimedia event.
+One had to question why there were so many disclaimers.
+Do we really want a stranger moving our chairs during a performance?
+Well, it turns out, yes we do." slug = "the-astonishing-product-glass-handel-at-o18" title = "The astonishing product: Glass Handel at O18"
 +++